profsmith89/ctps/_sources/chap17.md

 To build a good model, experience and "taste" matter, as we saw in trying to choose which features to include in a model and where we'll place a model's sliders (e.g., maximum number of leaves in a decision tree).
 Because of this, the field remains more art than science, but everyday new libraries are released that make this work easier.
 Don't get frustrated if your first models don't perform well.

 In this chapter, we built fairly good predictors using relatively simple statistical models.
 The benefit of simple models is that their predictions are generally easy to explain.
-For example, one house sells more than another because it contains more bedrooms (everything else being equal), or a comment is considered toxic when it contains words often used in toxic comments.
+For example, one house sells for more than another because it contains more bedrooms (everything else being equal), or a comment is considered toxic when it contains words often used in toxic comments.
 In a quest for ever more accurate predictors, data scientists are regularly developing more complicated models whose predictive performance we cannot as easily explain.
 Like predictive accuracy, a model's explainability may be important in some application areas and not in others.
 For instance, I generally don't think about how autocorrect comes up with its suggestions while I type my text messages, but predictive models won't likely succeed in clinical medicine unless they are explainable.
 Do pay attention to what's important in your application area.

 Finally, a data scientist's work is not complete until they attach a story to their models and associated discoveries.
 These stories require creativity, an adherence to the truth of what has been learned, and a thoughtfulness about how this information might be used for good and evil.
 May you use the knowledge you've gained to make the world a better place for all.

-\[Version 20240114\]
+\[Version 20240810\]

+[^fn1]: You can read De Cock's original paper in the [Journal of Statistics Education, Volume 19, Number 3 (2011)](https://jse.amstat.org/v19n3/decock.pdf).
+The copy of the Ames, Iowa Housing Data I use in this chapter is from [Marco Palermo's Kaggle site](https://www.kaggle.com/datasets/marcopale/housing).
+Normally, as we discussed in Chapter 8, we'd want to inspect and clean a data set before we use it to build a prediction model, but De Cock has already cleaned the data.

+[^fn2]: Even the task of choosing the features (step 1) can be partially automated.
+If you take a ML course, you'll learn about statistical techniques that can automatically prioritize the features in your data set.

+[^fn3]: "pandas --- Python Data Analysis Library."
+Accessed August 9, 2024. https://pandas.pydata.org/

+[^fn4]: The Python module you want to import to use the scikit-learn library is called \`sklearn\`.

+[^fn5]: You can try this by calling \`predict\` with \`train\_X.head()\` instead of \`test\_X\` in the next code block.

+[^fn6]: This dollar amount reflects our knowledge that the average selling price in the Ames-Iowa-Housing data set is approximately 180,000 dollars.

+[^fn7]: For the major urban areas in the United States, the Council for Community and Economic Research (C2ER) collects and distributes cost-of-living data.
+At the end of 2023, the median home price was 335,000 dollars in Ames and 923,000 dollars in Boston, as computed by [zerodown.com](https://zerodown.com).